fajrulaulia/go-pdf2svg/README.md

-# go-frompdf
+# go-pdf2svg

-go-frompdf is a Go package for convert PDF to SVG and use for Web and Easy to use it.
+go-pdf2svg is a Go package for convert PDF to SVG and use for Web and Easy to use it.
+SVG is best for high quality for web.

 ## Installation